 I found out the artwork has a name: Kiosque des Noctambules, “Kiosk of the night owls”, which only confirms the undoubtedly poetic mind of the artist, glass sculptor Jean-Michel Othoniel.

 Othoniel was actually inspired by classic Art Nouveau design and wanted to enchant Parisians with his version of the metro entrance.
-A noble thought for the ever rushing Parisian, that at the time cost a shocking 2 million francs.
-Nowadays it is just one of the little architectural surprises that add a little color to the daily routine.
+A noble thought for the ever rushing Parisian, that at the time cost a shocking 2 million francs (which would have been nearly 400K today).
+Nowadays it is just a little architectural surprise that add a little color to the daily routine.

 More interesting metro stations exist throughout Paris (the metro Arts et Métiers for example looks like a submarine), but I would be happy to plead in favor of more craziness in Paris’ metro architecture.
 Although Paris is beautiful, I do appreciate some humour and colour.

 This spot is located between the Louvre and the lovely Palais Royal gardens, which are my favorite destinations close to this metro exit.